-- \ Continuous application availability to stop the service at the request boundary - \ Transparent Application Failover (TAF) to reconnect and restore simple states - High Availability: Oracle Connection Manager in Traffic Director Mode implements the following techniques to avoid single point of failure, and in turn, assures high availability: - Multiple instances of Oracle Connection Manager in Traffic Director Mode use a load balancer or client-side load balancing in the connection string. - Oracle Connection Manager in Traffic Director Mode instances support rolling upgrade. - For planned outages, Oracle Connection Manager in Traffic Director Mode implements graceful close of existing connections from client. - Oracle Connection Manager in Traffic Director Mode sends in-band notifications to Oracle Database release 18c and later clients, and ONS notifications to all supported clients prior to Oracle Database release 18c. - Security: Oracle Connection Manager in Traffic Director Mode provides security to your applications in the following ways: - It supports the Transmission Control Protocol Secure (TCPS) protocol. - It creates a firewall based on the IP address, service name, and Secure Socket Layer/Transport Layer Security (SSL/TLS) wallets. - It provides protection against denial-of-service and fuzzing attacks.
+- \ Stop service or PDB at the transaction boundary, or it leverages Oracle Database release 18c continuous application availability to stop the service at the request boundary - \ Oracle Connection Manager in Traffic Director Mode leverages Transparent Application Failover (TAF) failover restore to reconnect and restore simple states. - Unplanned database outages for read-mostly workloads - High Availability of Oracle Connection Manager in Traffic Director Mode to avoid a single point of failure.
+This is supported by: - Multiple instances of Oracle Connection Manager in Traffic Director Mode using a load balancer or client side load balancing/failover in the connection string - Rolling upgrade of Oracle Connection Manager in Traffic Director Mode instances - Graceful close of existing connections from client to Oracle Connection Manager in Traffic Director Mode for planned outages - In-band notifications to Oracle Database release 18c and later clients - For older clients, notifications are sent with the response of the current request - For security and isolation, Oracle Connection Manager in Traffic Director Mode furnishes: - Database Proxy supporting transmission control protocol/transmission control protocol secure (TCP/TCPS) and protocol conversion - Firewall based on the IP address, service name, and secure socket layer/ transport layer security (SSL/TLS) wallets - Tenant isolation in a multi-tenant environment - Protection against denial-of-service and fuzzing attacks - Secure tunneling of database traffic across Oracle Database on-premises and Oracle Cloud

-- It provides secure tunneling of database traffic across Oracle Database on-premises and Oracle Cloud. - Tenant isolation: Oracle Connection Manager in Traffic Director Mode provides tenant isolation for increased memory and enhanced processing power.
+2.10.3 Restrictions for Oracle Connection Manager in Traffic Director Mode